 The Bruce Trail took seven years to complete and was officially opened in 1967, Canada's Centennial Year.
-The trail runs almost 700km from Queenston to Tobermory, passing along the Escarpment face through the conservation area lands.
+The trail runs over 900 km from Queenston to Tobermory, passing along the Escarpment face through the two conservation areas.
 See Figure 2.
 Bruce Trail Map.

 HCA has a partnership agreement with the BTC and the Iroquoia Bruce Trail Club for the maintenance of the Bruce Trail crossing HCA lands.
-Representatives of the BTC were consulted in the writing of this management plan.
+Representatives of the BTC were consulted in the writing of this Management Plan.